mikemuponda/Bash_profile/README.md

 # Bash_profile Monitor

 ## Purpose
-This repo is for maintaining and preserving my custom bash profiles.
+This repo is for maintaining and preserving my custom bash and zsh profiles.